Structural risk minimization for quantum linear classifiers: Introduction

 \section{Introduction}

-After years of efforts the first proof-of-principle quantum computations that surpass what is feasible with classical supercomputers have been realized~\cite{google:supremacy}.
+After years of efforts the first proof-of-principle quantum computations that arguably surpass what is feasible with classical supercomputers have been realized~\cite{google:supremacy}.
 As the leap from noisy intermediate-scale quantum (NISQ) devices~\cite{preskill:nisq} to full-blown quantum computers may require further decades, finding practically useful NISQ-suitable algorithms is becoming increasingly important.
 It has been argued that some of the most promising NISQ-suitable algorithms are those that rely on \emph{parameterized quantum circuits} (also called variational quantum circuits)~\cite{cerezo:vqa, mcclean:vqa}.
 Such algorithms have been proposed for quantum chemistry~\cite{kandala:vqe, omalley:vqe}, for optimization~\cite{farhi:qaoa}, and for machine learning~\cite{benedetti:pqcs}.
 One of the advantages of parameterized quantum circuits is that restrictions of NISQ devices can be hardwired into the circuit.
 Moreover, families of parameterized quantum circuits can -- under widely believed complexity-theoretic assumptions -- realize input-output correlations that are intractable for classical computation~\cite{terhal:advantage_svm, bremner:advantage}.
 In this paper we discuss the application of parameterized quantum circuits as machine learning models in hybrid quantum-classical methods.
 The use of NISQ devices in the context of machine learning is particularly appealing as machine learning algorithms may be more tolerant to noise in the quantum hardware~\cite{grant:noise, riste:noise}.
-In short, parameterized quantum circuits offer the tantalizing possibility of machine learning models that cannot be efficiently evaluated on a classical computer, that could conceivably be used to learn complex data for which conventional models may struggle, while being well-suited for implementations on NISQ devices.
+In short, parameterized quantum circuits could yield NISQ-friendly machine learning models that could be used to classify data for which conventional classical machine learning models may struggle.

 In machine learning, parameterized quantum circuits can serve as a parameterized family of real-valued functions in a manner similar to neural networks (they are often called quantum neural networks).
 It has been noted that machine learning models based on parameterized quantum circuit are closely related to \emph{linear classifiers}, which use hyperplanes to separate classes of data embedded in a vector space.
 This connection was first established by Havlí\v{c}ek et al.~\cite{havlivcek:qsvm}, and Schuld \& Killoran~\cite{schuld:qsvm}, who both defined two machine learning models based on parameterized quantum circuits that efficiently implement certain families of linear classifiers -- an illustration of which can be found in Figure~\ref{fig:intro_overview}.
 In this paper we further investigate and exploit this relation between machine learning models based on parameterized quantum circuits and standard linear classifiers to investigate how to perform \emph{structural risk minimization}.
 More specifically, we study how to tune parameters of quantum machine learning models to optimize their expressivity (i.e., the ability to correctly capture correlations in sets of training examples) while preventing the model from becoming too complex (which could cause it to overfit and generalize poorly to unseen examples).